 Even so, the situation is not equally bad throughout Europe.
 Surprisingly, some East-European EU member states are doing well (more specifically, the Czech Republic and Slovakia).
 This improvement is astonishing considering their much smaller per capita spending on healthcare.
 No fabulous news for Bulgaria and Romania though: despite entering their 6th year as EU member states, they stay consistently stuck in the doldrums as a closer look at economically-relevant and quality indicators reveals.
 Lastly, as Macedonia is a candidate and a direct neighbour of Bulgaria, including it also seemed relevant.

-In all three countries, government spending on healthcare is between 6.9 and 7.1 percent, hardly more than those notoriously bad performers Latvia and Serbia.
-By way of contrast, Western member states not only have far bigger state budgets but also allocate at least 10 percent of them to healthcare.
-Another noticeable tendency is that out-of-pocket spending is huge but overall spending on health is low, in other words people do not often go to the doctor but when they do so, it costs them a packet.
-(The alternative explanation is that the population as a whole in all of these 3 countries is in the very pink of health and so has no need for doctors and medicines, but I have doubts about how valid this might be.)
-The number of available physicians – regardless of whether they operate in the public or private sectors — is appallingly low: only Bulgaria comes close to the average number of physicians in the EU (3.8 active doctors for 1,000 people).
-Not only do Macedonia and Romania severely lack physicians but there is also a difficult-to-bridge gap with countries such as Greece or Austria (6.2 and 4.7 per 1,000 population, respectively).
-Last but not least, immunization seems to be on the decline especially in Romania which poses a threat to public health as a whole: vaccines are — even today – still the only line of defense against many debilitating and often deadly diseases.
-A slow-down or full stop to child immunization thus carries the real danger of a resurgence of ugly diseases like measles.
+In all three countries, government spending on healthcare is between 6.9 and 7.1 per cent, hardly more than those notoriously bad performers Latvia and Serbia.
+By contrast, Western member states not only have far bigger state budgets but also allocate at least 10 per cent of them to healthcare.
+Another noticeable tendency is that out-of-pocket spending is massive, but overall spending on health is low; in other words, people do not often go to the doctor, but when they do so, it costs them a packet.
+(The alternative explanation is that the population in all of these 3 countries is in the very pink of health, and so has no need for doctors and medicines, but I have doubts about how valid this might be.)
+Regardless of whether they operate in the public or private sectors, the number of available physicians is appallingly low: only Bulgaria comes close to the average number of physicians in the EU (3.8 active doctors for 1,000 people).
+Not only do Macedonia and Romania severely lack physicians, but there is also a difficult-to-bridge gap with countries such as Greece or Austria (6.2 and 4.7 per 1,000 population, respectively).
+Last but not least, immunization seems to be on the decline, especially in Romania, which threatens public health as a whole: vaccines are — even today – still the only line of defence against many debilitating and often deadly diseases.
+A slowdown or full stop to child immunization thus carries the real danger of a resurgence of ugly diseases like measles.

-But all these figures do not give the full picture.
+But all these figures do not give the whole picture.
 The EHCI 2012 offers some insights into the quality of healthcare provided in each country.
 Needless to say, I was not expecting miracles.
-I must confess, however, that I had quite a struggle as all the relevant indicators I wanted to include were depressingly bad.
+I must confess, however, that I struggled as all the relevant indicators I wanted to include were depressingly bad.

-The head with the frizzy hair standing on end isn’t there by chance: it mirrors my own consternation when reading the report.
-Patient rights are improving in a growing number of European countries and encouraging legislation changes are being reported for East-European countries as well.
-But in our three favourite countries shoddy medical quality seems to be the standard.
-Bulgaria, Macedonia and Romania – along with Albania, Serbia and Latvia – are also the places where people spent the lowest amount of money per year on health (below USD 1,000, whereas in continental Western Europe and Nordic countries annual spending on healthcare generally comes somewhere between USD 2,700 and 3,700).
+The head with the frizzy hair standing on end isn’t there by chance: it mirrors my consternation when reading the report.
+Patient rights are improving in many European countries, and encouraging legislation changes are also being reported for East-European countries.
+But the shoddy medical quality seems to be the standard in our three favourite countries.
+Bulgaria, Macedonia and Romania – along with Albania, Serbia and Latvia – are also the places where people spend the lowest amount of money per year on health (below USD 1,000, whereas in continental Western Europe and Nordic countries, annual spending on healthcare generally comes somewhere between USD 2,700 and 3,700).

-What if there was a treatment for bad healthcare: would our governments be able to afford it?
+What if there was a treatment for lousy healthcare: would our governments be able to afford it?